Simone Magill: International career

 Magill has represented Northern Ireland at multiple youth levels throughout her career and made her senior international debut in 2010, aged 15.
 She has captained the U-17 and U-19 squads.

 In June 2016, Magill claimed herself a world record by scoring the fastest ever goal at international women's level in a European Qualifying match against Georgia.
 The 11-second goal beat the previous 12-second record scored by US forward, Alex Morgan.

 Magill was a part of the squad that was called up to the UEFA Women's Euro 2022.

 In January 2025, Magill was named Northern Ireland Women's Player Of The Year by the supporters.

 In September 2025, Magill was named captain of the national team.

 Personal life

 Magill got engaged to Mark Rigby in 2019, having met him at university.
 They married in 2021.
-In November 2025, Magill announced that she and Rigby were expecting their first child.
+In November 2025, Magill announced that she and Rigby were expecting their first child. later announcing the birth of their daughter Skye in May 2026.